RatulAhmed/imgur-clone/README.md

 ## Getting Started

 ### Pre-requisites
-Please ensure you have the following installed prior to cloneing this repository:
+Please ensure you have the following installed prior to cloning this repository:
 - Java 1.8 SDK
 - Maven